brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 15 bht.md

 2. "It is the gospel of peace...from its effects; for it is the message of our reconciliation to God, and nothing else gives peace to the conscience."
 3. "We are enjoined to lay aside every hinderance, and to be prepared both for journey and for war.
 By nature we dislike exertion, and want agility.
 A rough road and many other obstacles retard our progress, and we are discouraged by the smallest annoyance.
 On these accounts, Paul holds out the gospel as the fittest means for undertaking and performing the expedition."

+### Philip Schaff:
+1. "The Roman soldier wore sandals, in the soles of which nails were thickly studded, to give firm footing.
+Doubtless Paul had this in mind."
+2. "This 'preparedness' is more than a natural readiness or courage, it comes from the gospel of peace, the gospel whose contents are peace with God.
+This gives alacrity and courage to fight boldly for the sake of eternal peace."
+3. "Peaceableness toward men is not excluded; but there is no reference to readiness to preach the gospel.
+That is the aggressive, not the defensive part, of our duty."

 ### Archibald T. Robertson:
 1. "Having shod (υποδησαμενο).
 "Having bound under" (sandals)."
 (1)
 2. "Readiness of mind that comes from the gospel whose message is peace."
 (2)